-To demonstrate this, it is helpful to remember other examples of gerrymandered kinds, like Dennett's lost socks, or the centre of mass of all philosophers of science.
+To demonstrate this, it is helpful to remember other examples of gerrymandered kinds, like Dennett's lost socks, or to make up an example, the centre of mass of all philosophers of science.
 Let's assume we are interested in how the location of these kinds changes over time.
 What description can we give for these entities?
-Well, we can see how their components' locations change over time, and use that to see how the composite object changes location over time.
+Well, we can see how their components' location changes over time, and use that to see how the composite object changes location over time.
 Are there dependencies involving these kinds that screen off lower-level details?
 No!
-In order to see how the centre of mass changes at each time step we have to look at where each member has moved to and re-average - there is no higher-level equation/macrodependency that screens off these microdetails.32 The locations of the components remain relevant.
+In order to see how the centre of mass changes at each time step we have to look at where each member has moved to and re-average - there is no higher-level equation/macrodependency that screens off these microdetails.22 The locations of the components remain relevant.